LSDtopotools/LSDCodingBlog/_posts/2015-09-20-Workflow-in-git.md

 ---
 layout: post
-title: Workflow Thoughts with Git
+title: Workflow Thoughts with Git by DAV
 excerpt: "How we work with Github (by DAV)."
-categories: articles
+categories: articles, git
 tags: git, github

-author: DAV
 ---

 ---